Save those dollar bills for those cheap holiday thrills!

 The more you go, the more you know.
 You simply become more travel savvy.
 The looser the plans, the more open you are to people, to new places and modes of transport and accommodation – the world is literally your oyster without the price of a rare pearl!
-Here I share with you my favourite travel websites that has lead and inspired me to have to a longer stint on the road.
+Here I share with you my favourite travel websites that have inspired and led me to a longer stint on the road.
 Here is to new (and cheap) adventures ahead!

 I used this website every time I needed to bust out and hop to a new city!
 GoEuro is the ultimate website to compare how to get from point A to point B in Europe using different modes of transport (plane, bus, train and car including BlaBla Car).
 It not only compares prices but also includes the duration which is super helpful.
 Make sure you do check with other transport providers if you know that there are more available as GoEuro sometimes omits some companies.
 Great starting point!